 Methods: The search was carried out using PubMed, ScienceDirect and SciFinder.
 Articles

 agents within the last seventeen years were analyzed and selected.
 The descriptors for

 (PCA) was carried out in SIMCA version 13.0.

-Results: Based on in vitro assays and computational analyzes, this review covers twentynine
+Results: Based on in vitro assays and computational analyses, this review covers twentynine

 agents.
-Among them, flavonoids and terpenes were the most
+Among them, flavonoids and terpenes are the most promising compound

-candidates for in vitro and in vivo studies to validate their activity.
+promising candidates for in vitro and in vivo studies to validate their activity.

 Conclusion: This paper highlights the role of ethnopharmacology in drug discovery and

-strengthen current studies and guide future research in the field of antivirals
+strengthen current studies and guide future research in the field of antiviral agents.